Amherst Town Council approves resuming water cutoffs in September

-After recent months of not imposing water service cutoffs during the COVID-19 pandemic, Amherst Town Council voted unanimously during its Aug.
-12 meeting to resume them in September.
+After recent months of not imposing water service cutoffs during the COVID-19 pandemic, Amherst town officials plan to resume them in September.

-According to information presented to council, the town has 17 accounts on the normal cutoff list and an additional 13 accounts that are more than a month delinquent.
-Council accepted the utility committee’s recommendation to resume cutoffs next month, advise residents with delinquent accounts of the move and give those account holders an opportunity to get on a repayment plan to make their accounts current by the end of the year.
+According to information recently presented to Amherst Town Council, the town has 17 accounts on the normal cutoff list and an additional 13 accounts that are more than a month delinquent.
+Council unanimously accepted the utility committee’s recommendation to resume cutoffs next month, advise residents with delinquent accounts of the move and give those account holders an opportunity to get on a repayment plan to make their accounts current by the end of the year.

 No waiver of interest, penalties or fees would be in place when cutoffs resume, according to council’s action.